Computable Bounds on Convergence of Markov Chains in Wasserstein Distance via Contractive Drift: Introduction

 \section{Introduction}

 The long-term equilibrium of general state-space Markov chains is crucial in a wide array of applications.
-It is particularly relevant to inference and stochastic optimization algorithms, such as Markov chain Monte Carlo and constant-step-size stochastic gradient descent.
+It is particularly relevant to inference and stochastic optimization algorithms, such as Markov chain Monte Carlo and constant step-size stochastic gradient descent.
 Additionally, it plays a significant role in diverse stochastic models utilized across engineering, and the social and physical sciences, encompassing areas like logistics, supply chains, economics, and population dynamics.

-Most of the bounds for the convergence to equilibrium of Markov chains have been obtained in terms of the total variation (TV) distance.
-In the context of general state space Markov chains, these types of bounds typically involve verifying so-called drift and minorization (D\&M) conditions.
+The total variation (TV) distance has long been the standard metric used to measure the convergence of Markov chains.
+Significant efforts have been made to establish TV convergence bounds (\cite{meyn1994computable,tuominen1994subgeometric,rosenthal1995minorization,jarner2002polynomial,douc2004practical,baxendale2005renewal,hairer2011yet,andrieu2015quantitative,zhou2022dimension}).
+In the context of general state-space Markov chains, these types of bounds typically involve verifying so-called drift and minorization (D\&M) conditions; see \cite{meyn_tweedie_glynn_2009}.
 The drift condition ensures that the Markov chain moves towards a selected region.
-On such a region, the minorization condition guarantees a mixture representation for the transition kernel which can be used to obtain a suitable coupling with a stationary version of the chain; see \cite{andrieu2015quantitative,baxendale2005renewal,meyn1994computable,rosenthal1995minorization}.
-This coupling analysis, which is essential for TV bounds, tends to produce estimates that may be too conservative for practical use in applications such as those mentioned earlier, especially in high-dimensional settings; see, for example, \cite{qin2021limitations} for a discussion.
+On such a region, the minorization condition guarantees a mixture representation for the transition kernel which can be used to obtain a suitable coupling with a stationary version of the chain.
+This coupling analysis, which is essential for TV bounds, tends to produce estimates that may be too conservative for practical use in applications such as those mentioned earlier (\cite{jones2001honest}), especially in high-dimensional settings (\cite{rajaratnam2015mcmc,qin2021limitations}).